CodethinkLabs/immut/README.md

 * (add it)

+* click the screwdriver

+* go to the DCHP server tab:

+  * change server address to match adapter address, but with 2 at the end instead of 1

+  * change server mask to 255.255.255.0

+  * change lower address to match the adapter address but with 110 at the end instead of 1

+  * change upper adress to match the adapter address but with 200 at the end instead of 1

 * right click your vm > settings > network

 * enable adapter 2 and attach it to a host-only adapter

+This will ensure the VM has a visible IPV4 address.

 ---